muqtadirlawal/Bank_Customer_Analytics/README.md

 ![](RFM_Scores.png)

 Here is where the customer segmentation takes place.
-We group the customers into different salary ranges and segment them into differnt Tiers, based on their normalized RFM scores.
+We group the customers into different salary ranges and segment them into different Tiers, based on their normalized RFM scores.

 ![](segment.png)

+Finally, the retrieve the segmented data, together with related cutomer data like email to send to the marketing team.

 ## Insights and Recommendations